-During the past two years, several countries in North Africa and the Middle East, convulsed by the political unrest of the Arab Spring and the ensuing armed conflicts, have witnessed acts of deliberate and systematic destruction of cultural and religious sites, most of which are part of the cultural heritage of humanity.
-In Libya, the destruction of the Sufi shrines and libraries in Zliten, Misrata and Tripoli by fundamentalist and extremist armed movements has alarmed the international community.
-In Syria, the old city of Aleppo, on the UNESCO World Heritage List since 1986, has been the target of military strikes by the Government.
-In Mali, since 1 April 2012, the city of Timbuktu, inscribed on the UNESCO List of World Heritage in Danger, has been subjected to systematic acts of pillaging and vandalism perpetrated by armed groups, including jihadists affiliated to Al-Qaeda in the Islamic Maghreb.
+In Libya, the destruction of the Sufi shrines and libraries in 2011 in Zliten, Misrata and Tripoli has alarmed the international community.
+Similarly, in Syria, a number of invaluable historical monuments, including the old city of Aleppo, on the UNESCO World Heritage List since 1986, have been the target of warring factions in the conflict that is ravaging this country.
+In Mali, since 1 April 2012, the city of Timbuktu, inscribed on the UNESCO List of World Heritage in Danger, has been subjected to systematic acts of pillaging and vandalism.